 The world’s poor have done the least to cause climate change, benefited the least from the causes of it, yet are the most vulnerable to its effects.
 Consequently it is vital for academics concerned about poverty to push for stronger action on climate change.
-Global Climate Change Week (October 19-25 in 2015) will provide a focal point, resources, and support to help them to do so.
+Global Climate Change Week (October 9-15 in 2017) provides a focal point, resources, and support to help them to do so.
 This project is led by ASAP board member Keith Horton.
 Learn more and take part here.

 Economic, Social, and Cultural Rights and Climate Change – a legal guide detailing the links between climate change and human rights